deanpcmad/lemonsqueezy/README.md

 **This Library is a work in progress**

-This is a Ruby library for interacting with the Lemon Squeezy API.
+A Ruby library for the Lemon Squeezy API.

 ## Installation